Lanka Sama Samaja Party: Organisational model

 The LSSP operated as a cadre party on the Leninist model.
 In order to become a member one had first to be active in the peripheral organisations such as the trade unions, women's organisations and youth leagues.
 Thereafter it was necessary to serve several months' apprenticeship as a candidate member before being elevated to full membership with voting rights.
 The basic unit of the Party is the Local, consisting of only full- and candidate-members.
 Locals also exist inside trade unions.

-Internally, the LSSP uses democratic process.
+Internally, the LSSP uses a democratic process.
 The supreme body is the conference, which is summoned every few years.
 The conference decides on policy and elects a Central Committee (CC) to preside over its implementation.
 The CC appoints members to bureaux to look after specific area, such as the Educational Bureau (EB), Organisational Bureau (Orgburo) and Trade Union Bureau (TUB); The Political Bureau (Politburo) is appointed to deal with day-to-day political matters and effectively provides leadership.
 The CC also appoints an Editorial Board for running the Samasamajaya newspaper.

 The Party also has regional groupings, which have conferences and appoint office bearers for the Regional Committees (RCs).
 Internationally, there was just one Local, the London Branch.
 This was also known as the Lanka Socialist League, and was anchored around Wesley Muthiah.